msrasys/nnscaler/examples/alphafold2/README.md

 # Introduction

-Benchmark different schedule plans of Alphafold2 based on MagicCube.
+Benchmark and analysis different schedule plans of Alphafold2 based on MagicCube.

 # Model